St Giles Trust – Breaking the cycle of offending

 Lancashire recognises the risk that the MSF teams take, working on their many projects around the world, for the reward of saving lives.
 Our support of MSF allows them to respond when an emergency hits, and we also directly funded their work when a cholera epidemic broke out in Haiti, to help the people in Rakhine state in Myanmar and for their emergency response in South Sudan.

-Tomorrow’s voices provides a high intensity early intervention programme for autistic children, and is the only programme of its kind in Bermuda and is designed to meet the individual needs of children who are diagnosed with Autism or on the Autism Spectrum between the ages of 2 and 21 years of age.
+Tomorrow’s Voices provides a high intensity early intervention programme for autistic children and is the only programme of its kind in Bermuda and is designed to meet the individual needs of children who are diagnosed with Autism, or a developmental disability, from the age of 2 years old.
 The overall goal of Tomorrow’s Voices is to provide its clients with the skills to assist with their reintegration into their neighbourhood schools with minimal supervision and to provide them with a better quality of life through intervention.
 The Lancashire Foundation has supported Tomorrow’s Voices since 2007.

 Making a difference in a day

 We encourage our staff and senior management to identify a preferred cause and to then donate a day to helping them.
-During 2018, our staff gave their time and efforts in support of a number of charities, including those involved in medical research; educational, recreational and therapeutic activities; providing aid and support to the ultra-poor; and supporting offenders and their families.
+During 2019, our staff gave their time and efforts in support of a number of charities, including those involved in food redistribution and homelessness, educational, recreational and therapeutic activities, providing aid and support to the ultra-poor, supporting offenders and their families.

 In the UK: